 The fourth children's guitar lesson features the final three new chords (Am, Dm and E-none of which require a great deal of stretching) that a beginner needs to learn and features a slightly "funkier" backing track

-Two bars of Am followed by a single bar of Dm and E (see chordsheet in the illustration above).
+The lesson is based around a new progression in which two bars of Am are followed by a single bar of Dm and E chords (see chord sheet in the illustration above).
 A funkier groove and supportive keyboard pads to let your young students know where they are in the progression.
 This is a great one for the "sausage-egg-and-chips" strumming pattern (see the video above if you have not got a clue what I am whittering on about)

-The fifth kids guitar lesson is recap session where progress so far is assessed and provides teachers and learners with an opportunity to refine and reinforce skills and capabilities developed during the course of the first four sessions
+The fifth kids guitar lesson is recap session where progress so far is assessed and rewarded with a certificate if desired The lesson provides teachers and learners with an opportunity to refine and reinforce skills and capabilities developed during the course of the first four sessions

-Here is the "at a glance" plan for this kids guitar lesson
+Here is the Lesson Plan for this children's guitar lesson

 The graphic below shows the certificates that can be awarded to your younger guitar students during the early stages of playing They cover the period of time between when they have mastered two simple one finger chords right through to where they can play the F chord (where they will be required to hold down two strings with a single finger) This is the point where a beginner can be regarded as being an intermediate player